codingcat19/three-tier-eks-iac/README.md

 # How to Run
 ## Automation Scripts
-I developed custom bash scripts to manage the lifecycle of the local cluster to save AWS costs:
+I developed custom shell scripts to manage the lifecycle of the local cluster to save AWS costs:

 ## To Pause the Infrastructure:
 ```